 It attracts Social Supports

-Being positive will get more support and cooperation from supervisors and colleagues which usually leads to increase productivity.
+Being positive will get more support and cooperation from supervisors and colleagues which usually leads to increased productivity.

 It contributes to a great work environment